 The disadvantages (not really!) to owning a standard poodle:

 Things you should rightfully expect from a reputable breeder - - - breed health issues are listed on their web site.
 The breeder has a written purchase agreement.
 Health conditions for puppies are guaranteed in writing.
 However, please understand, even when the sire and the dam and many generations have been tested and found free of specific health problems, there is absolutely no guarantee that a puppy will not develop one or more of the problems that commonly affect poodles.
 BUT, buying a puppy from a breeder who tests breeding stock considerably increases your chance of getting a long-term, healthy puppy.
-A reputable breeder will give you a written guarantee on the puppy's health, and information on the sire/dam's health certifications.
-A responsible, conscientious breeder screens breeding stock for hereditary health problems prior to utilizing any dog in a breeding program, and ceases to breed animals which have produced significant health problems in their offspring.
+A reputable breeder will give you a written limited guarantee on the puppy's health, and information on the sire/dam's health certifications.
+A responsible, conscientious breeder screens breeding stock for hereditary health problems prior to utilizing any dog in a breeding program, and ceases to breed animals which have produced a significant number of health problems in their offspring.
 They are delighted to answer any questions about the health and temperament of the puppy's sire/dam.